Buddytheelff/webmapping/Chapter05/readme.md

         var attribute = "Pop_2015";

-Step 5 is a little trickier, iterating through each feature in your GeoJSON to get its value for the `Pop_2015` attribute.
+Step 5 is a little trickier, iterating through each feature in the GeoJSON to get its value for the `Pop_2015` attribute.
 The `pointToLayer` anonymous function already iterates through each feature to turn the marker into a circle.
 Thus, we can determine the value of each feature's `Pop_2015` attribute within the `pointToLayer` function (Example 1.4).

 ###### Example 1.4: Accessing each feature's `Pop_2015` value in _main.js_